gtxaspec/wz_mini_hacks/README.md

 ## Latest Updates

+* 04-21-22:  Workaround for bootloader F/W upgrade bug, F/W blocking is now disabled by default.
 * 04-19-22:  Add RTSP Server functionality
 * 04-17-22:  Add remote spotlight accessory capability
 * 04-15-22:  Enable USB Direct functionality.
 Allows you to connect camera using a USB cable to a device supporting CDC_NCM devices to get an internet connection, no USB Ethernet Adapter required.